tayganr/lakehouse/modules/module01b.md

 ## 5. Data flow (Select)

+The Select transformation can be used to rename, drop, or reorder columns.
+In this example, we are going to reorder our columns so that the newly introduced `CustomerSK` is in the first position.

 1. Click the **[+]** icon to add a new step, under **Schema modifier** select **Select**
 2. Rename the **Output stream name** to `reorderColumns`
 3. Under **Input columns**, click and drag the **CustomerSK** column to be in the first position